bhohnco/Module-1-Journal-Reflections/Module1JournalReflections.md

+**Mod 2 Week 3: Job Search Strategies**

+**Assess your habits from week 2:**
+**how did you spend your time this past week?**

+>I spent it working on practice problems for our mid-mod assessment, working on our paired project, and spending some time with my family when I had some free time.
+Also worked out, did some painting, and also read a little.

+**What was effective in your habits?**

+>Overall they were pretty effective.
+I was able to get up early each day to practice coding before class.
+The working out aspect has been helpful and made me more productive overall throughout the day.
+It has also helped me with sleep and being able to sleep through the night.
+Brought down my stress level.

+**What could be more effective?
+What steps will you take to make that happen?**

+>Scheduling my time better and putting time blocks on my calendar for PD, and making time for myself.
+Being more mindful of things I need to do on top of my school work and project time.

+Reflect on how you’ve spent your time so far at Turing to gauge your engagement and energy:

+**When have you been excited, focused, and enjoyed your work?**

+>When tackling a new problem or working through an issue with a team member.
+Seeing progress and eventually finding the solution.
+Going through the struggle together.

+**When have you felt bored, restless, or unhappy?**

+>When I haven't taking a break from work or am stuck and keep trying to push through to find the answer.
+Leads to a burnt out feeling and that I'll never be able to solve the problem.
+Breaks help with that.

+**When do you feel energized in your work?
+When is your energy drained?**

+>In the morning, and having some quiet alone time to work through an issue or problem.
+Being able to focus on the task.
+I feel drained late at night when I should stop coding and try again the next day.
+Knowing when to quit for the day and not push myself when I'm clearly not doing good work.

+**Setting up habits and routines to make time for the job search this module:**

+**Block out time on your calendar this week to work on your job search.**

+**When will you make this happen?
+How will you hold yourself accountable to this?
+What activities will you focus on during this time this week?
+What outcomes do you hope to reach by the end of this week because of these activities?**

+**Applying wayfinding to using job search resources** **Go through the resources listed here and explore 2-3 tools.
+List what you looked at here:**

+**Apply wayfinding: of what you looked at, what did you discover that aligns with your vision?
+If it didn’t align with your vision, what will you try next?
+Decide what tools to bookmark to explore later.**

+**Find a job posting that aligns with your vision.
+What’s the posting?
+How does it align with what you’re looking for?
+Add it to your Huntr.**

+**What next steps will you take to explore that opportunity and find contacts?
+Add that information to your Huntr card.**

 **Mod 2 Week 2: Professional Storytelling & Branding**

 **Assess your habits from week 1: how did you spend your time this past week?**